-I love his open sided cube tables and when I found an admittedly flimsier but still clean lined and reasonable plant stand at IKEA I thought I could create something fabulous that would work with some of today’s decorative finishes and Mr. Baughman’s clean lines.
+I have always loved his open sided cube tables.
+When I found an admittedly flimsier but still clean lined and reasonable plant stand at IKEA I thought I could create something fabulous that would work with some of today’s decorative finishes and Mr. Baughman’s clean lines.

 One of the ways to mix traditional and modern aesthetics is to take a modern shape and use colors and finishes that blend with your traditional piece.
 That is what I decided to do with my cube table.

 I painted the entire cube gold and created a mosaic top using marbleized blue paper and epoxy to give it a nice glassy top.
-This was designed to coordinate with a blue leather wing back I have in my family room with brass nail heads.
-Contrasting colors would work just as well – in fact I am still hunting for the perfect pillow to put in the chair to add a pop of color.
+This was designed to coordinate with a blue leather wing back with brass nail heads I have in my family room.
+Contrasting colors would work just as well, in fact I am still hunting for the perfect pillow to put in the chair to add a pop of color.

 - 1 IKEA PS 2520 plant stand table (found in the garden/plant section)

 - 2’x4′ thin plywood sheet cut to size of top – I traced around the plastic top to get the right size.
 You could probably use the plastic top if you primed it with a paint meant for plastic but I did not want to experiment with the epoxy finish I was afraid it might make the paint bubble off of the plastic – if you try it and it works let me know)